notlibrary/obsidian-adamantine-pick/src/story.md

 periodic table of elements and none of it elements exist in it's pure form in nature

-Also the algorithm seems cool at the first glance avoid turning it into glass bead game swiss army knife and offline wikipedia dump then take care of yourself and lazy overwatch what really happened with it if you will On the other hand avoid being useless expensive jet airshow anyway it does vector calculus just for the lulz
+Also the algorithm seems cool at the first glance avoid turning it into glass bead game Swiss army knife and offline Wikipedia dump then take care of yourself and lazy overwatch what really happened with it if you will On the other hand avoid being useless expensive jet airshow anyway it does vector calculus just for the lulz